 You must be quite familiar with linear regression at this point.
 It deals with modeling a linear relationship between a dependent variable, Y, and several independent variables, X_i’s.
 Thus, we essentially fit a line in space on these variables.

 Y = a0 + a1 * X1 + a2 * X2 + ....+ an * Xn

 We will use the given data points to find the coefficients a0, a1, …, an.

-We will use the famous Boston Housing Dataset for understanding this concept.
-And to keep things simple, we will use only one feature – the Average number of rooms per dwelling (X) – to predict the dependent variable – Median Value (Y) of houses in $1000′ s.
+We will use the famous Boston Housing Dataset to understand this concept.
+And to keep things simple, we will use only one feature – the Average number of rooms per dwelling (X) – to predict the dependent variable – the Median Value (Y) of houses in $1000′s.

 We will use Gradient Descent as an optimization strategy to find the regression line.
 I will not go into the intricate details about Gradient Descent, but here is a reminder of the Weight Update Rule: